Pay attention the next time your pet is approached by an unfamiliar person. Do they lick their lips?

 Dogs have an amazing sense of smell and if something smells good or pungent, including smells we find disgusting, it will often prompt a dog to lick that object.
 Your dog may lick your feet because they are stinky.
 Dogs may also lick things because they taste good to them, such as another dog’s mouth after they’ve recently eaten.

 For some dogs, licking can be an attention-seeking behavior that we unknowingly reinforce.
 Dogs are very in tune with their owners.
-If you gave your puppy attention every time he gave you kisses because it was adorable (who can resist puppy breath?), he learned to continue this behavior into adulthood in order to receive attention.
+If you gave your puppy attention every time they gave you kisses because it was adorable (who can resist puppy breath?), they learned to continue this behavior into adulthood in order to receive attention.

 But not all licking behavior is for attention or a normal part of exploration.
-A common reason that may cause a dog to excessively lick himself is allergies.
-Allergies cause a dog to feel itchy and he will excessively groom to try to alleviate the itch.
+A common reason that may cause a dog to excessively lick themselves is allergies.
+Allergies cause a dog to feel itchy and they will excessively groom to try to alleviate the itch.
 Dogs may also lick their lips or objects obsessively if they are nervous, stressed, or bored.

 Reasons Dogs Lick Their Lips